CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/aws-eks-monitoring.md

 ## Workshop Overview

-We had a multi-service application wrapped in docker that we wanted to deploy to AWS using EKS.
-As part of the workshop we will deploy application on EKS and walkthrough steps to establish full stack monitoring for the application.
-To ease the effort we have created a few AMI and automated toolings.
+We have created a multi-service application containerized with Docker that is ready to deploy to AWS using EKS.
+As part of the workshop, you will deploy the application on EKS and walkthrough the steps to establish full stack monitoring for the application.

 <br><br>